quii/learn-go-with-tests/arrays-and-slices.md

 You can index slices like arrays with `mySlice[N]` to get the value out or assign it a new value with `=`

-The tests should now pass
+The tests should now pass.

 ## Refactor